sporksmith/rc-dropbox/README.md

+# You probably don't want this

+It turns out there are existing, more mature, implementations of this idea.
+Check out:

+* [pass](https://www.passwordstore.org/): Similar model, but based on PGP instead of `age`.
+Has been around for a while and has a lot of extensions available.
+* [pa](https://j3s.sh/thought/storing-passwords-with-age.html) and [passage](https://words.filippo.io/dispatches/passage/): Newer solutions that, like the scripts in this repo, are based on `age` instead of PGP.

 # Recovery code drop box

 This is a few simple shell scripts that implement an encrypted drop box.
 I made